 1 Jan to 30 Apr

-Variance analysis report also contains explanation for each variance.
+The variance analysis report also contains an explanation for each variance.

 Purchase expenses are increased due to lower supply of raw material used in production.

-You can view a sample of variance analysis pdf report in below reference link.
+You can view a sample of variance analysis pdf report in below reference links.

 Most Commonly Used Variances

 Purchase price variance results when actual price which is paid for materials is more/less than the budgeted cost for such materials.